-3 customer service goals to master (and how AI helps you do it)
+The 3 customer service goals you need to master now (and how to reach them fast)

 Natalie Smithson